OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 ### 3.2 Manager Roles

 #### Core Game Managers
 - `GameManager.gd`: Holds the master run_state.
 Orchestrates the meta-game loop, including run initialization from the Loadout scene, managing temporary reward/shop instances, and processing post-battle rewards.
+Maintains a direct reference to the active BattleManager to avoid circular preload dependencies.
 - `Database.gd`: Loads all .tres resources and .json deck files on startup.
 Provides public methods to query all game data.
 - `SceneManager.gd`: Handles scene transitions.

 #### Gameplay Logic & State
 - `BattleManager.gd`: This manager is implemented as a node within Battle.tscn and added to the battle_manager group.
 Its lifecycle is tied to the battle scene, ensuring all its state is automatically created and destroyed.
-This prevents state-leakage bugs.
-It is accessed via `get_tree().get_first_node_in_group("battle_manager")`.
+This prevents state-leakage bugs. **It registers itself with GameManager when entering the scene tree and unregisters when exiting, allowing GameManager to maintain a direct reference to the active BattleManager.
+This eliminates the need for scene tree queries that can cause circular preload dependencies.**
 - `FlashcardManager.gd`: Manages the flashcard mini-game UI, SRS logic, and reports results via signals.
 - `InventoryManager.gd`: Stateless logic controller for all inventory actions.
 - `MergeManager.gd`: Stateless helper for merge calculations.
 - `AbilityResolver.gd`: Takes an EffectRequest and calls the appropriate EffectDefinition.execute() method.

 #### UI & Presentation
-- `WindowManager.gd`: The sole authority for the lifecycle of all modal and inspection windows.
+- `WindowManager.gd`: The sole authority for the lifecycle of all modal and inspection windows. **Uses `load()` instead of `preload()` for scene resources to prevent circular preload dependencies.**
 - `InteractionManager.gd`: UI state machine holding the source_uuid of the selected instance.
 It is the single authority for processing all gameplay-related clicks on views and slots.
 It contains the master logic for determining whether a click results in a selection, an action, or a deselection, based on the current state and context.
 View scripts (GachaBallView, SlotView) must not contain their own complex interaction logic; they must simply report clicks to this manager.
 - `StatTooltipGenerator.gd`: A stateless utility service for creating formatted tooltip strings that break down a unit's stat calculations.